-In practice, this means that an official ESA letter gives you the right to have your emotional support animal live with you in any type of housing, including places that generally prohibit pets.
+Many may know that landlords can’t discriminate against owners with a service animal or service dog.
+But landlords and housing providers must also recognize an ESA owner as someone with federal rights as well.
+In practice, this means that an official letter for your support pet gives you the right to have your emotional support animal live with you in any type of housing, including places that generally prohibit pets.
 Additionally, the FHA prohibits landlords from charging a pet fee for an emotional support animal or service animal.

 Let’s say you have an emotional support dog and want to move into an apartment with a “no pets” policy.
 As long as you have an official emotional support animal letter, your landlord cannot prevent you from keeping your dog in the apartment.
 Emotional support dogs are also not usually subject to weight or breed restrictions.
 For example, even if the apartment complex only allows dogs under 40 pounds, you can still keep your 60-pound Golden Retriever ESA.

-The FHA prevents a landlord from denying your rental application based on your disability or your need for an ESA.
+The FHA prevents a landlord from denying your rental application based on your disability or your need for an emotional support pet.
 Once you have submitted your emotional animal support letter to your landlord, they are not allowed to ask for more details about your condition or request additional documentation.

 There are some ESA rights related to travel, but these changed significantly in January 2021.
-Before then, the U.S. Department of Transportation required air carriers to allow ESAs under the Air Carrier Access Act.
+Before then, the U.S. Department of Transportation required air carriers to allow support animals under the Air Carrier Access Act.
 The ACAA prohibits air carriers from discriminating against passengers with disabilities and requires them to accommodate disabled passengers’ needs.
-Up until 2021, that meant that you could bring your ESA with you in the plane’s cabin for no additional fee.
+Up until 2021, that meant that you could bring your emotional support pet with you in the plane’s cabin for no additional fee.

-However, the DOT amended the Air Carrier Access Act in January 2021 – the law no longer provides protection for ESAs.
+However, the DOT amended the Air Carrier Access Act in January 2021; the law no longer provides protection for ESAs.
 Trained service animals are still protected under the ACAA, but emotional support animals are not.
-While the amended law does not prevent air carriers from allowing ESAs to fly for free in the cabin, it no longer requires them to.
+While the amended law does not prevent air carriers from allowing emotional support pets to fly for free in the cabin, it no longer requires them to.

-Some domestic and international airlines have chosen to continue allowing ESAs.
-Other carriers have changed their policies to allow only certain types of ESAs, such as small dogs.
+Some domestic and international airlines have chosen to continue allowing emotional support animals.
+Other carriers have changed their policies to allow only certain types of support pets, such as small dogs.
 Unfortunately, many airlines have discontinued their ESA programs.

-Before you fly, it’s essential to check with your airline to see if you can keep your ESA with you.
+Before you fly, it’s essential to check with your airline to see if you can keep your support animal with you.
 If not, your emotional support animal may be able to fly as a pet, which means they must be in a carrier in the cargo compartment.